lalinsky/msgpack.zig/README.md

 std.debug.assert(decoded.age == 20);
 ```

-Change the default format from using field names to field indexes for more compact messages.
+The encoded message will use field names as keys to encode the message.
+In order to generate more compact messages, you can change the format to use field indexes:

 ```zig
 const std = @import("std");